eamena-project/eamena-arches-dev/dbs/database.eamena/data/README.md

 ## Bulk Upload
 > BU

 Bulk upload is a process for uploading **many HPs** data in one single XLSX file, and possibly **many XLSX** files, into the EAMENA database without going through the graphical user interface (see [DB diagram, "local" subgraph](https://github.com/eamena-project/eamena-arches-dev/tree/main/dbs/database.eamena#diagram)): it speeds up data entry.
+The BU process is handle by the Bulk-Uploader plugin in the EAMENA DB.

 ### Template files